redhat-cop/patch-operator/readme.md

 Two annotations influences the behavior of this MutatingWebhook

 1. "redhat-cop.redhat.io/patch" : this is the patch itself.
-The patch is evaluated as a template with the object itself as it's nly parameter.
-The template is expressed in golang template notation and supports the same functions as helm template.
-Including the lookup function which plays a major role here.
+The patch is evaluated as a template with the object itself as it's only parameter.
+The template is expressed in golang template notation and supports the same functions as helm template including the [lookup](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/#using-the-lookup-function) function which plays a major role here.
 The patch must be expressed in yaml for readability.
 It will be converted to json by the webhook logic.
 2. "redhat-cop.redhat.io/patch-type" : this is the type of json patch.
 The possible values are: `application/json-patch+json`, `application/merge-patch+json` and `application/strategic-merge-patch+json`.
 If this annotation is omitted it defaults to strategic merge.

 ### Security Considerations